MexicanSocietyUoB/Seminars/_posts/2017-10-13-alejandro-vigna-gomez.md

 ---

-Alejandro Vigna-Gomez, third year PhD student in Astrophysics, talked about ""
+Alejandro Vigna-Gomez, third year PhD student in Astrophysics, talked about "The Death of Starts".

-His presentation is titled as "The Death of Starts" and it is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/avigna-gomez102017/MexSocSeminarShort.pdf)
+His presentation is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/agomezvina102017/MexSocSeminarShort.pdf)

 ## Abstract
 When massive stars end their life they can become either a neutron star or black hole.